Skip to main content

 What is electronic prescribing?

-Electronic prescribing is providing Australians with convenient access to their medicines.
-It will improve patient safety by reducing the risk of transcription errors.
+Electronic prescribing is an alternative to paper prescriptions, providing patients with convenient access to their medicines, and improving safety by reducing the risk of transcription errors.

-Electronic prescriptions aren't mandatory and patients will have a choice to receive either an electronic or a paper prescription from their prescriber (but not both).
-Electronic prescriptions will continue to support a patient’s right to choose their prescriber and pharmacy to supply their medicines.
+Electronic prescriptions are not mandatory and patients will have a choice to receive either an electronic or a paper prescription (but not both).

 What are the benefits?

-Benefits of electronic prescribing extend to the patient, healthcare provider and, more broadly, at a system level.
+The benefits extend to the patient, healthcare provider and, more broadly, the healthcare system.
 These include:

-• supplementing delivery of telehealth services to ensure continuity of patient care
+• supplements delivery of telehealth services to ensure continuity of patient care

-• providing an opportunity to protect community members and healthcare providers from exposure to infectious diseases (such as COVID-19)
+• provides an opportunity to protect community members and healthcare providers from exposure to infectious diseases (such as COVID-19)

-• maintaining patient privacy and integrity of personal information.
+• maintains patient privacy and integrity of personal information through token encryptions and data protection measures

 The patient will always have the choice to get their next repeat dispensed at a different pharmacy.
 All they’ll need to do is present the new token when more medicine is needed.